Why does the Council hold information about me?

 - The data is held electronically (not in paper files)

-If you wish to make a request to exercise this right, please complete the form below.
+If you wish to make a request to exercise this right, please complete our Personal Data Processing Request form below.

 You have the right to object to your information being processed in the following circumstances: